JetBrains/guide/site/go/tutorials/simple_rag_with_go/index.md

 In this tutorial, we will build a simple RAG application using AWS Bedrock, Go, and Streamlit with Python.

+### Prerequisites

-Make sure you have installed [GoLand](https://www.jetbrains.com/go/).
-Additionally, we expect that the intended audience would have experience working with Go.
+- Make sure you have installed [GoLand](https://www.jetbrains.com/go/).
+- Additionally, we expect that the intended audience would have experience working with Go & Python.